snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 The interface specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| Specifying parallelism within an interface can involve the use of the
+Specifying parallelism within an interface can involve the use of the
-  ,
+:dakkw:`interface-asynchronous`, :dakkw:`interface-asynchronous-evaluation_concurrency`,
+and :dakkw:`interface-asynchronous`, :dakkw:`interface-asynchronous-analysis_concurrency`
-| , and keywords to specify concurrency local to a processor (i.e.,
+keywords to specify concurrency local to a processor (i.e., asynchronous
-  asynchronous local parallelism).
+local parallelism).
 This specification has dual uses:

--  When running Dakota on a single-processor, the ``asynchronous``
+-  When running Dakota on a single-processor, the :dakkw:`interface-asynchronous`
    keyword specifies the use of asynchronous invocations local to the
    processor (these jobs then rely on external means to be allocated to
    other processors).
 The default behavior is to simultaneously launch